House Party (franchise): House Party (2023)

 In February 2018, it was announced that a relaunch of the House Party film series was in development.
 With a script co-written by Stephen Glover and Jamal Olori, the story is described as: "definitely not a reboot.
 It's an entirely new...House Party."
 LeBron James and Maverick Carter are signed as producers.
 The project will be a joint-venture production between Warner Bros.
 Pictures, New Line Cinema, SpringHill Company and HBO Max Original Films.
 The film is intended to be released exclusively on HBO Max via streaming.
 In September 2019, Charles "Calmatic" Kidd II signed onto the production as director, marking the filmmakers feature film directorial debut.
 Principal photography commenced in July 2021.
 In August 2022, the movie was rescheduled for a theatrical release, after previously having been scheduled for July 28, 2022 release exclusively via streaming.
 It was also previously scheduled for a December 9, 2022 release.

 It was released on January 13, 2023.

 Short film

 Written/directed/produced by Reginal Hudlin as a 20-minute short as a thesis during his time as a college student at Harvard University, House Party! was released independently by the filmmaker.
-Centering around a teenager who defies the wishes of his strict father and sneaks out of his house at night to attend a party with his friends and peers.
+It is known for centering around a teenager who defies the wishes of his strict father and sneaks out of his house at night to attend a party with his friends and peers.

 Despite its indie-distribution, Hudlin's short received recognition by winning first place with a $1,500 total prize at the fourth annual Black Independent Video and Film-maker's Awards sponsored by which is related to the official film archives of the Western States Black Research Center.
 Following the successes of the short film, Reginald Hudlin and his brother Warrington Hudlin started developing the script for a feature film adaptation, at the request of New Line Cinema.